CuckooWang/iCMod/README.md

 This folder contains example data and files for testing above programs.
 It should be noted that some files are partially present due to the limitation of uploading size, such as "gene_exp.diff".

 ## Contact
-Yu Xue: xueyu@hust.edu.cn
+Dr. Yu Xue: xueyu@hust.edu.cn
-Luoying Zhang: zhangluoying@hust.edu.cn
+Dr. Luoying Zhang: zhangluoying@hust.edu.cn
 Chenwei Wang: wangchenwei@hust.edu.cn
 Ke Shui: shuike@hust.edu.cn